apache/hawq-docs/clientaccess/kerberos.md

     kadmin.local: addprinc postgres/master.test.com@KRB.MYCOMPANY.COM
     ```

-    The `adprinc` commands prompt for passwords for each principal.
+    The `addprinc` commands prompt for passwords for each principal.
 The first `addprinc` creates a HAWQ user as a principal, `gpadmin/kerberos-gpdb`.
 The second `addprinc` command creates the `postgres` process on the HAWQ master host as a principal in the Kerberos KDC.
 This principal is required when using Kerberos authentication with HAWQ.

 3. Create a Kerberos keytab file with `kadmin.local`.
 The following example creates a keytab file `gpdb-kerberos.keytab` in the current directory with authentication information for the two principals.